Police issue wanted notice for suspect after Brussels attacks

 In joint attacks on Tuesday, a second blast on a rush-hour train also killed a further 20 people.

-Broadcasters RTL and RTBF reported anti-terrorist police were carrying out searches in the Brussels district of Schaerbeek and Jette.
+The wanted notice on Tuesday follows a similar call issued by the investigating judge on Monday for a Najim Laachraoui, 25, who had traveled to Hungary in September with Paris attacks suspect Salah Abdeslam.
+He was arrested in Belgium last Friday.

-Belgian media earlier carried pictures from airport security cameras showing two people in black and a third person wearing a hat and following just behind.
+The poor quality of the images on the two wanted notices left it unclear whether the man in the white shirt at the airport could be Lachraoui, whose picture was on the front pages of Belgian newspapers on Tuesday morning.

-(Reporting by Foo Yun Chee and Julia Fioretti, editing by Barbara Lewis)
+(Reporting by Foo Yun Chee and Julia Fioretti, editing by Gareth Jones)